0%

 jwt.verify(token, process.env.JWT_SECRET, (err, user) => {

-req.user = user; // Attach user payload to request
+req.user = user; // Attach user payload to request.
+Handy for later.

 next();